Landry of Paris: Veneration

 He was buried at the Church of Saint-Germain-l'Auxerrois, where there is a chapel named after him and most of his relics are kept, except for two bones that were given to the parish of Saint-Landry in 1408, which was originally a chapel near the saint’s house in which he was accustomed to pray.
 He is honored with an office in the new Paris Breviary.

 His feast day is 10 June.

 Miracles were recorded of him.
 One of them reads:

 St. Landry Catholic Church, in Opelousas, Louisiana is dedicated to Landry of Paris.
 A statue of Saint Landry stands behind the altar, and a stained glass window with his image at the southwest corner of the church.
-The civil parish of St. Landry, located in south Louisiana, is named after the church.
+The civil parish of St. Landry, located in south Louisiana and of which Opelousas is the seat, is named after the church.

 Port St-Landry was Paris' first dock.